 At 2 hours and 40 minutes this is a ridiculously long film.
 You could easily trim it down to 2 hours and it would make as much sense.
-Government agents, man-made Transformers, the hint of transformer creators and Dad/Daughter relationships.
-It’s not handled well and just becomes convoluted, jumping from thread to thread as you’re stunned into submission with explosions.
+Government agents, man-made Transformers, the hint of Transformer creators and Dad/Daughter relationships.
+It’s not handled well and grows more convoluted, jumping from thread to thread as you’re stunned into submission with explosions.

 I’ve rambled on for a long time so let me wrap this up.
-If you like the previous trilogy you’ll love this film.
 It’s a visual spectacle and I’m sure it would have wowed plenty of people on the big screen.
-The Transformers look great and this time you can actually tell who is who in the battles!
+This time you can actually tell who is who in the battles!
 It’s all a ruse though.
 Beneath that shiny veneer is a mess of a film that treats none of its characters with respect.

 Age of Extinction has the same writer as the last two films.
 Maybe that says it all.